MicrosoftDocs/windows-dev-docs/windows-apps-src/launch-resume/useractivities.md

 }
 ```

 What this code does is detect whether the app was activated via a protocol.
 If it was, then it looks to see what the app should do to resume the task it is being activated for.
-Being a simple app, the only activity this app resumes is putting you on on the secondary page when the app comes up.
+Being a simple app, the only activity this app resumes is putting you on the secondary page when the app comes up.

 ## Use Adaptive Cards to improve the Timeline experience